What is an industrial placement?

 Year in Industry for undergraduates

-The Year in Industry (also known as the sandwich or placement year) is taken by nearly 70% of our undergraduate students and can form part of any of the School of Computing's degree programmes.
+The Year in Industry (also known as the sandwich or placement year) can form part of any of the School of Computing's degree programmes.
 Taking place between the second and final years of study, the Year in Industry gives you the opportunity to work in real-life, business-critical roles which relate to your programme of study.
 The placement year forms an integral and assessed part of the degree and gives you the opportunity to put into practice much of the knowledge gained in the first two years of study, as well as completely new skills that will be useful for your future.

 Some students are able to collaborate with their placement employer on their final-year project, and some even secure a graduate job offer before their placement ends.